voodootikigod/node-rolling-spider/README.md

 # Rolling Spider for Node.js

-An implementation of the networking protocols (Bluetooth LE) used by the [Parrot MiniDrone - Rolling Spider](http://www.parrot.com/usa/products/rolling-spider/).
+An implementation of the networking protocols (Bluetooth LE) used by the Parrot MiniDrone - [Rolling Spider](http://www.parrot.com/usa/products/rolling-spider/)and[Airborne Night Drone - MACLANE](http://www.parrot.com/usa/products/airborne-night-drone/).
 This offers an off-the-shelf $99 USD drone that can be controlled by JS -- yay!

 Prerequisites: